ChameleonCloud/docs/source/technical/daypass.rst

 daypass.
 This allows for a non-Chameleon user to have access to Chameleon for a limited amount of time, using a small, separate allocation.
 People interested in reproducing your project will send requests to the managers of a project.
-If approved, the requesting user will recieve an email invitation to join a reproducibility project.
+If approved, the requesting user will receive an email invitation to join a reproducibility project.
 When they accept, they can use this project to run your artifact.
 After the specified time limit, they will be automatically removed from this project.
+Daypass can be enabled on an artifact-by-artifact basis in Trovi.

 .. _enable-daypass: